wikimedia/mediawiki-extensions-Wikibase/repo/domains/reuse/README.md

 ## Features

 The functionality described here is provided by the Wikibase GraphQL API which is primarily intended for data reusers.
-The endpoint can be found on the wiki's `Special:WikibaseGraphQL` special page.
+The endpoint can be found as an internal Action API module under `/w/api.php?action=wbgraphql&format=json`.

 ### Labels and/or descriptions of linked entities